-When you apply for a loan or a credit card, the cost of borrowing over time is expressed as the Annual Percentage Rate or APR.
+When you apply for a loan or a credit card, the cost of borrowing over time is expressed as the annual percentage rate or APR.

 APR can include both the interest rate and other costs of borrowing.
 For some loans and mortgages, for example, the APR will include certain costs associated with a loan, such as points or origination fees.

-Credit card APRs, on the other hand, do not factor in annual fees or other fees.
+Credit card APRs, on the other hand, do not factor in annual or other fees.
 APRs are simply the interest rates applied to different balances on the card, such as purchases, cash advances and balance transfers.

 2. Your annual percentage rate may increase with a late payment